git-ftp/git-ftp/man/git-ftp.1.md

 # SCOPES

-Need different defaults per each system or environment?
+Need different config defaults per each system or environment?
 Use the so called scope feature.

 Useful if you use multi environment development.
 Like a development, testing and a production environment.